 For me this seems to be a very rare type of ad to implement unless you are creating a game of which you would use some sort of monetary system.

-I have never published a game at the time of writing this, although I do have a half finished game that has been sat in a dusty corner of my linux file system for quite some time and I hope to revive it some day and using a rewarded ad component would work very well in it’s situation I think.
+I’ve never published a game at the time of writing this post, although I do have a half finished game that’s just been sat in a dusty corner of my laptop for quite some time and I hope to revive it some day and using a rewarded ad component would work very well in it’s situation I think.

 Other than gaming I can’t see many (or any!) other uses where this ad could be implemented and if you have an idea then shoot me an email because I would really like to know.